-A brand is only as good as a customer perceives it to be, through his or her experience with the brand at each touch point.
+A brand is only as good as a customer perceives it to be, through his or her experience with the brand at each touch point, a key one of which is with customer service teams.
 And each interaction matters, to bring the customer closer, or push them away.

 Here are 2 extreme interaction examples I had recently.
 They were both with communication providers, and what makes them even more ironic is that they have the same parent brand.
 VodafoneZiggo.